Metro keen to hold on to Media-Saturn despite fight with founder

-DUESSELDORF (Reuters) - German retailer Metro AG MEOG.DE said it wants to hold on to Europe’s biggest electronics chain Media-Saturn despite a fight for control with Erich Kellerhals, the founder and minority owner.
+DUESSELDORF, July 10 (Reuters) - German retailer Metro AG said it wants to hold on to Europe’s biggest electronics chain Media-Saturn despite a fight for control with Erich Kellerhals, the founder and minority owner.

 “Media-Saturn has great potential to grow.
 On the board, we are all of the opinion that we should not part with it,” Metro Chief Executive Olaf Koch told journalists at an event late on Wednesday.